Last updated on January 3rd, 2021 at 12:38 pm

-Chryssi Ammos features the most popular beach bar on the entire island.
-Loud music, fancy cocktails and young crowds is what you’ll get if you visit Chryssi Ammos roughly between 12:00 and 17:00 every day.
+Chryssi Ammos features the most popular Andros beach club.
+Loud music, fancy cocktails and young crowds are what you get if you visit Chryssi Ammos roughly between 12:00 and 17:00 every day.
 Yet the party is at its best (and loudest) at the weekends.
 In July and August, Chryssi Ammos often hosts DJ gigs and events as well.

 By far our favourite beach spot in Andros is the laid-back bar on Vitali Beach.
 The latter features a beautifully decorated seating area while it serves delicious warm and cold meals.